Policekaran Magal: Production

 Policekaran Magal was based on the stage play of the same name written by B. S. Ramiah.
 S. V. Sahasranamam and R. Muthuraman who were part of the play reprised their roles in the film.
 C. R. Vijayakumari played the titular daughter of Sahasranamam's character, a policeman, while K. Balaji played a youth who cheats the policeman's daughter.
 The dialogues were written by Thanjai N. Ramaiah Dass.

 Soundtrack

 The soundtrack was composed by Viswanathan–Ramamoorthy (a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy) while the lyrics written by Kannadasan.
 The song "Ponn Enbean Siru" is set in the Carnatic raga known as Darbari Kanada.
-The song "Nilavukku Enmel Ennadi Kobam" attained popularity.
+The song "Nilavukku Enmel Ennadi Kobam" attained popularity and is the title of a film released in 2025.

 Release

 Policekaran Magal was released on 7 September 1962, and emerged a commercial success.

 Remakes

 Policekaran Magal was remade in Telugu as Constable Koothuru (1963), and in Malayalam as Vyaamoham (1978).